Academic Catalog

 Explores theoretical and empirical work that highlights how sexual identities, desires, and practices are socially constructed.
 The course material examines the ways that sexuality intersects with other markers of social difference such as gender, race, class, age, and nationality.
 Close attention will be paid to issues of power, privilege, and inequality.

-Prerequisite: SOCI 100, Junior/Senior status
+Prerequisite: SOCI 100, junior status

 Attributes: Women Gender Sexuality Studies (WMST)